kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 prod      K8S   2022-06-15T11:40:01+02:00  2022-06-15T11:40:01+02:00
 ```

-And inspect the metadata (including the type) of each environment:
+And get the metadata (including the type) of each environment:

 ```
-$ kosli environment inspect aws-beta
+$ kosli get environment aws-beta
 Name:              aws-beta
 Type:              ECS
 Description:       The ECS beta namespace